Powerline HomePlug Adapters - The Pros and Cons

 Interference to FM and DAB radio

-A new generation of Powerlines are on the way, and there's strong evidence that these cause interference with FM and DAB.
-Take a look at the following video clip for an overview:
+A new generation of Powerlines are on the way, and there’s strong evidence that these cause interference with FM and DAB.
+For more discussion of this issue, catch our May 2010 update:

 Powerline Problems Discussed in May 2010 Update: |

-So are HomePlugs legal?
-Yes, absolutely, according to current UK law.
+Yes, absolutely, according to current UK law (at the time of recording).
 Manufacturers have to conform to the Electromagnetic Compatibility Regulations 2006, and a company can be prevented from selling these if they do not comply.

 The UK Regulator OfCom has received a series of complaints, all from radio enthusiasts, the majority of which have been resolved by the complainant switching to a cabled Ethernet solution, or by using wi-fi for networking (Source Ofcom Sept 2009)